datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Contact to SuperOffice Person
 ---------------------------------------
-Every Tripletex Contact will be synchronized with a SuperOffice Person.
+Before any synchronization can take place, a link between a Tripletex Contact and a SuperOffice Person must be established.

+A new SuperOffice Person will be created from a Tripletex Contact if it is connected to a Tripletex Order, or Project that is synchronized into SuperOffice.

 Once a link between a Tripletex Contact and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.